Thomas Starkie: Legal practice

 Starkie entered Lincoln's Inn as a pupil of Joseph Chitty and was called to the bar in 1810, proceeding to practise as a special pleader as well as on the northern circuit, and becoming a QC.

 In 1823 he became Downing Professor of law at Cambridge though he had little success in attracting pupils with his poor presentations, a fate shared with his contemporary John Austin.
 He repeated his failure at the Inner Temple in 1833.

-However, in 1833, Starkie was appointed to the royal commission on a proposed English Criminal Code and spent the rest of his life on various commissions on reform and codification of the criminal law.
+In 1833, Starkie was appointed to the Royal Commission on the Criminal Law 1833, a royal commission to consolidate existing statutes of criminal law into an English Criminal Code.
+In 1845, Starkie was appointed to the Royal Commission on the Criminal Law 1845, a royal commission to complete the unfinished report of the Commission of 1833, to consider amendments and consolidations of the criminal law and to prepare a bill for that purpose.
+Starkie spent the rest of his life on various commissions on reform and codification of the criminal law.
 He was not always popular with his colleagues, Henry Bellenden Ker calling him "childish" and "desultory and wayward".

 He was also a sometime law reporter and author of the influential texts: A Practical Treatise on the Law of Slander, Libel, and Incidentally of Malicious Prosecutions (1812) and A Practical Treatise on the Law of Evidence (1824).
-In 1847, Starkie became a judge in the Clerkenwell small-debts court.
+In 1847, Starkie became a judge in the Clerkenwell County Court.

-He died in his rooms in Downing College, Cambridge.

 Politics

-Starkie's instincts were Tory and he opposed the Catholic Relief Act 1829.
+Starkie's instincts were Tory and he opposed the Roman Catholic Relief Act 1829.
 However, in 1840 he unsuccessfully stood as a Liberal Party candidate in Cambridge.

+Death

+Starkie died on 15 April 1849 in his rooms in Downing College, Cambridge.